vatsa2005/outside-click/README.md

 ## Parameters

-- Ref
+- Ref: React ref passed as to the ref attribute of a JSX tag.

-- Class
+- Class: The name of the class that must be added.

-- Display Type
+- Display Type: The display of the element.